Snowplow parenting is a style of parenting where the parents constantly force obstacles and challenges out of their kids’ paths.

 The following are signs that one is a snowplow parent:

 Snowplow parents always help their kids to finish schoolwork.
-If necessary, they are ready to do it themselves to help the kid.
+They are ready to do it themselves to help the kid if necessary.
 Similarly, these parents support their kids in every aspect of life.

 They are always overparenting.
-In reality, snowplow kids may lack the rational approach and street intelligence skills to handle real-life situations.
+Snowplow kids may lack the rational approach and street intelligence skills to handle real-life situations.

-When a parent is constantly monitoring every child’s activity, being continuously eager to know everything the child does every time, that could be Snowplow parenting, it’s okay for a parent to be concerned about the activities of her child, but being overly involved in the child’s life is a sign that you are a snowplow parent.
+It’s okay for a parent to be concerned about her child’s activities, but being overly involved in the child’s life is a sign that you are a snowplow parent.

-Our experts weigh in on the most significant concerns they have regarding issues snowplow parenting can cause in kids.
+Our experts weigh in on their most significant concerns regarding issues snowplow parenting can cause in kids.

-Snowplow parenting breeds children who would find it challenging to deal with frustration, as they are used to their parents always coming through for them when difficult times arise.
+Snowplow parenting breeds children who find it challenging to deal with frustration, as they are used to their parents always coming through when difficult times arise.

-Children who have highly directive parents are less comfortable with frustration, and therefore less able to complete complex tasks independently.
+Children with highly directive parents are less comfortable with frustration and, therefore, less able to complete complex tasks independently.

 Desirable challenges are an effective teaching tool, and children who can’t handle feeling upset or giving up at the first hint of difficulty are less likely to learn.